carpentries-incubator/fair-bio-practice/_episodes/11-version-control.md

         |       -- ...content of 'current' on Feb 19, 2016

-    Here, the `project_name` folder is mapped to external storage (such as Dropbox), `current` is where development is done, and other folders within `project_name` are old versions.
+    Here, the `project_name` folder is mapped to external storage (such as Dropbox), `current` is where the current work is done, and other folders within `project_name` are old versions.

     > **Data is Cheap, Time is Expensive**